Niet Normaal INT

-Niet Normaal INT (NNI) is a Dutch foundation that creates large exhibitions on the topics of art and technology, founded by curator and activist Ine Gevers.
+Niet Normaal INT (NNI) is a Dutch foundation that creates large exhibitions on the topics of Art and Technology, founded by curator and activist Ine Gevers.

 Exhibition Niet Normaal (2009-2010)

 Niet Normaal INT was launched in 2010 with the exhibition Niet Normaal, Difference on Display in Beurs van Berlage, Amsterdam, The Netherlands.
-The show featured works by over 80 artists, including Donald Rodney, Marlene Dumas, Marc Quinn and Viktor & Rolf a.o.
+The show exhibited works by over 80 artists, including Donald Rodney, Marlene Dumas, Marc Quinn and Viktor & Rolf a.o.
 The exhibition was opened by then princess Queen Maxima of the Netherlands on 15 December 2009, the exhibition and ran for three months.

 The show aimed at uncovering normalization strategies in Western society.
 It advocated an inclusive, pluralistic society and offered the floor to a large diversity of artists.
 The liberating character of the show was praised by various critics from The Netherlands and abroad.